niyonx/AI-Generated-Zoology/README.md

 ## Data folder structure (TEMPORARILY)
 data/ was temporarily added to .gitignore.
 We will add and create many files inside it, thus we want to avoid github having to sync thousands of files and induce lagg.\
-Just make sure that your data/ dir has the following structure:\
+Just make sure that your data/  folder has the following structure for the models to work:\
 data/\
 |--train\
 |--test\